jpype-project/jpype/doc/userguide.rst

 a limited set of Java array operations.
 These operations have been mapped into Python to their closest Python equivalent.

-Arrays are also have a special type factory to produce them.
+Arrays also have a special type factory to produce them.
 In principle one can create an array class using ``JClass`` but the signature required would need to use the proper name as required for the Java method ``java.lang.Class.forName``.
-Instead we call the factory to create a new type for use.
+Instead we call the factory to create a new type to use.

 .. _JArray: